alangrafu/flod-tutorial-app/README.md

 flod-tutorial-app
 =================

-Flod application that shows the features of FLOD :-)
+FLOD application that shows the features of FLOD :-)

-This repository should be downloaded when installing flod (http://github.com/alangrafu/flod) as an application.
+This repository should be downloaded when installing FLOD (http://github.com/alangrafu/flod) as an application.